jaysurana1999/Tortoise/README.md

 Tortoise UI development using react-native.
 Please navigate to the master branch to clone or see the demo

 # Sample
-Please refer to the sample Screen recording in the repository.
+Please refer to the sample Screen recording in the repository [Screen Recording ](https://github.com/jaysurana1999/Tortoise/blob/master/screen_recording_tortoise.mov)

 # Instructions to run the project